irregularchat/template-instructional-design/README.md

 ## Background of Process and Format
 This structure has been developed after over a year of course development, instruction, and with TRADOC Doctrine, and the SWCS Course Developer Course referenced.
 Fair warining, there is a lot of reading.

-The structure in this notebook diverts from Doctrine and SWCS Instruction where needed based on the unique unit limitations, requirements, and size of unit training compared to training at a center of excellence (CoE)
+NOTE: The structure in this notebook diverts from Doctrine and SWCS Instruction where needed based on the unique unit limitations, requirements, and size of unit training compared to training at a center of excellence (CoE)

 ### Developing Training (Writing)
 Start with "POI Development"  and use the provided "Developer Workbook" to analyse jobs, tasks, and the audience to be trained.